 A teardrop caravan is a small, lightweight camper that has a characteristic “teardrop” shape, with a round front end of the trailer that curves into a narrower end at the rear.
 Teardrop caravans are built atop a trailer with two wheels and can be towed behind most vehicles using a ball and hitch mount.
 Teardrop caravans are compact and streamlined, and usually feature very basic amenities such as a miniature kitchen (usually positioned in the rear of the caravan to allow easy access) and enough sleeping space for two adults.
 Most storage available in a teardrop caravan is found on the exterior.

 How big is a teardrop caravan inside?

 In general, the interior of a teardrop caravan is built to sleep two adults.
 In fact, most of the interior space is occupied by a double-sized bed.
-Sleeping space is maximized by having the kitchen setup in the rear of the caravan.
+Sleeping space is maximised by having the kitchen setup in the rear of the caravan.
 However many newer teardrop caravans pack in a range of features into the tiny space, depending on make, model, and builder.
 Larger caravans may have a teardrop shape, but may include additional facilities or upgraded components, such as seating and bathrooms.

 What are the average external dimensions of a teardrop caravan?

 Teardrop caravans are meant to be compact and the external dimesions are as follows:

 The small size of a teardrop camper makes it easy to fit in a variety of camping areas.
 The light weight of the teardrop camper makes it ideal for travellers that have smaller vehicles and who travel solo.

 Teardrop campers are famous for how little they weigh.
 The average weight of teardrop caravans is 445kg or less.
 As long as the vehicle has a ball and hitch system in place, teardrop caravans can be hauled by regular vehicles, even small cars and motorcycles.